freezy/VisualPinball.Engine/ACTUATOR_COMPONENT_PLAN.md

 ## Packaging

-`ActuatorPackable` stores the mode, initial position, directional durations and curves, release delay, threshold, and one-shot dwell. `ActuatorTransformPackable` stores the enabled position/rotation channels, `PackableFloat3` offsets, response curve, and reverse flag; `PackableFloat3` avoids Newtonsoft serializing Unity `Vector3` convenience properties as noise. `ActuatorTransformReferencesPackable` stores the selected animation emitter with `PackagedRefs` only when its type has a registered `[PackAs]` name, otherwise it writes a null reference with one clear warning.
+`ActuatorPackable` stores the mode, initial position, directional durations and curves, release delay, threshold, and one-shot dwell. `ActuatorTransformPackable` stores the enabled position/rotation channels, translation space, `PackableFloat3` offsets, response curve, and reverse flag; `PackableFloat3` avoids Newtonsoft serializing Unity `Vector3` convenience properties as noise. `ActuatorTransformReferencesPackable` stores the selected animation emitter with `PackagedRefs` only when its type has a registered `[PackAs]` name, otherwise it writes a null reference with one clear warning.
 Unpack resolves with `Resolve<MonoBehaviour, IAnimationValueEmitter<float>>`; a null reference deliberately leaves `_emitter` null so the base parent search remains available.

 The unique pack names are `Actuator` and `ActuatorTransform`; duplicate pack names would fail package registration. `Pack()` always returns bytes and never null, because null suppresses component creation.
 New Unity `.meta` files are committed with the implementation.
 No generated package artifacts are committed.
 This is the first follower derived from `AnimationComponent<T>` to package its emitter reference, so reference round-trip tests are mandatory.